Haririthanya/Feedback/README.md

 After this save button is clicked and a name for the output file is given.
 Then generate button is clicked to generate the pdf file.
 ![Generate](https://github.com/Haririthanya/Feedback/blob/master/Generate.png)

 Now the pdf file is downloaded and we can view .
+And I renamed it from ABCDEF.pdf to result.pdf !!!
 ![Result](https://github.com/Haririthanya/Feedback/blob/master/Result.png)
 ![Result2](https://github.com/Haririthanya/Feedback/blob/master/Result2.png)